Have you hit a weight loss plateau? Have you tried everything but that weight just keeps on coming back to find you?

 - Incorporate fats like butter or olive oil for satiety.
 If it’s difficult for you to add fats and keep your protein intake moderate, think about if you fear adding fat.
 Getting over this fear can take time!

-7 Steps To Break A Weight Loss Plateau – 4: Figure out if you’re eating too much fat
+Step 4: Figure out if you’re eating too much fat

 If you’re trying to lose weight, your body should be partly relying on its own body fat for energy, If your dietary intake of fat is high, you may be preventing your body from relying on its body fat.